dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 - **Course assignment**: Agents are students, items are course seats, valuations reflect academic interests and degree requirements
 - **Divorce settlements**: Agents are spouses, items are marital property, valuations reflect need and sentimental value

 By abstracting to this mathematical model, we develop algorithms and theorems that apply across all these domains.
-The formalization lets us reason precisely about what's possible and what's not.
+By abstracting to agents, items, and valuation functions, we can prove theorems that hold whether we're dividing estates, allocating computational resources, or assigning students to courses: universality through formalization.

 {% include components/heading.html heading='Goods, Chores, and Mixed Manna' level=3 %}